rtgarden/minecraftacademy/farming/farms.md

 wheat farm
 -----------

-(seed source tall grass, wheat harvest)
+(seed source tall grass,)

+harvesting wheat yields seeds and wheat

+seeds are used to breed chickens

 wheat is used to breed cows and sheep, and tame horses